 Mechatronics is a fusion of mechanical, electrical, electronic and control engineering.
 Traditionally it was most obvious in the production line; now it pervades almost all technological products themselves.
-For example, a motor car was almost entirely a mechanical system in the past, with the minimum amount of electrical engineering to support the mechanics; nowadays a car may contain 100 computers and the direct connection between the driver and the road is replaced by electronic systems using powerful control algorithms implemented in software.
+For example, a motor car was almost entirely a mechanical system in the past, with the minimum amount of electrical engineering to support the mechanics: nowadays a car may contain 100 computers and the direct connection between the driver and the road is replaced by electronic systems using powerful control algorithms implemented in software.
 Thus a purely mechanical system has been replaced by one that includes mechanical parts, electrical mechanisms, electronic hardware and software, designed to fulfil appropriate control laws.
 The

 &lt;sup>1 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if full advantage is taken of the learning opportunities that are provided.
-More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk/ engineering skills will be brought together via team project and individual project in year 4.
-The degree partially matches the requirements for accreditation and accreditation will be sought from the Institution of Mechanical Engineers and Institution of Engineering and Technology.
+More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk/ engineering skills will be brought together via group design project in year 4 with industrial design project in year 5.
+The degree matches the requirements for accreditation and accreditation will be sought from the Institution of Mechanical Engineers and Institution of Engineering and Technology.